adeola003/bookstore/README.md

 - [x] Add test to the project using jest
 - [x] Add the live demo for the project
-- [x] Add new some features to the project
+- [x] Add new interesting features to the project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>